 Let’s say that you can’t stay dry!

 The probability is that you’ll be wet for 3 days in a row.
 And don’t be silly like my boyfriend that thought he could stay dry just because we weren’t holding a water gun.
-As soon as he left the taxi the bucket of cold water taught him a lesson: if you are on the streets during Songkran 2017, you gonna be soaked from head to toe.
+As soon as he left the taxi, the bucket of cold water taught him a lesson: If you are on the streets during Songkran 2020, you are gonna be soaked from head to toe.

-Last year was my first Songkran, between water buckets, a lot of laughs and some silly mistakes I learned that Songkran Festival is way more special than most of the tourists think, and more fun than they expect.
+Last year was my first Songkran, between water buckets and a lot of laughs, I learned that Songkran Festival is way more special than most of the tourists think, and more fun than they expect.
 So before we talk about yes and no, let me tell you what Songkran means below:

 Songkran is the Thai New Year, a religious holiday where people pay respect to Buddha, to the monks, to their families and friends.
 The splash of water is a symbolic way to wash off all the misfortune, to start a fresh and clean new year.
 In the past it was small bowls of water thrown between family and friends.
 Nowadays we have buckets, water guns, hoses and doesn’t matter who is passing by, everybody gets a splash or two.